wdhaines/tunatale-micro-demo/README.md

 │   ├── collocations.json  # Extracted collocations
 │   └── generated_content/ # Generated stories
 └── prompts/              # Prompt templates
-    ├── curriculum_prompt.txt
+    ├── curriculum_template.txt
-    └── story_generation_prompt.txt
+    └── story_template.txt
 ```

 ## Customization

 ### Modifying Prompts
 Edit the files in the `prompts/` directory to customize the behavior of the AI:
-- `curriculum_prompt.txt`: Controls how the curriculum is generated
+- `curriculum_template.txt`: Controls how the curriculum is generated
-- `story_generation_prompt.txt`: Controls how stories are generated
+- `story_template.txt`: Controls how stories are generated

 ### Adjusting Collocation Extraction
 Edit the `extract_collocations` method in `collocation_extractor.py` to modify how collocations are identified and filtered.